Psychoeducational Assessment in Vancouver, Burnaby and Coquitlam

 How long do I have to wait to schedule a psychoeducational assessment?

 I usually am able to schedule a psychoeducational assessment between two to three weeks in advance.
-Results are usually available about 10 days later.
+Results are usually available about 10 days later but on occasion may take somewhat longer.
+If there is a deadline, please let us know at the start of the process.
+At certain points in the year we get multiple requests and the wait time may be extended a bit.

 When is the right time to get a psychoeducational assessment done?